fiwu/fiwu.github.io/_data/prototypes/current/Spark P5 2016.md

 2) Install the prototype on your iPhone as a web app.
 Click [here](../guide/install-web-app.html) to learn more.

-## Here is the link
+## Prototype Link

 [https://uxccds.github.io/SparkMobile/v2/page/p5.html](https://uxccds.github.io/SparkMobile/v2/page/p5.html)

-# Aim
+# Goals

-This prototype aims to displays the following goals:
+This prototype aims to demostrate the following goals:

 1) Demostrate the full experience of Spark app.